jdcloudcom/en/documentation/Big-Data-&-Analytics/Elasticsearch/Introduction/Benefits.md

 # Benefits

 ##One-button Deployment
-The one-button startup service is configured and the capability of “dedicated master” is provided.
+The one-button startup service is configured and the capability of "dedicated master" is provided.
 ##Right Control
 The permission management module is added in the cluster so as to facilitate the management and control of the cluster by users.
 ##Data Retrieval